koladefad/Getting-and-Cleaning-Data-Course3/README.txt

 Codebook.md : contains detailed information on how the original data was transformed in my analysis.

 run_analysis.R : contains the R script used in cleaning the data.
+This script assumes the source data is loaded in the working directory.

 TidyDataSet.txt : this is the output of the 5th step of the programming assignment.